varvet/serial/README.md

 - All keys are turned into strings.
 - There is no automatic camel-casing.
 You name your keys the way you want them.
-- Specifying the same key twice will raise an error.
-If you want to override the value for a key, use the appropriate bang-method: `#attribute!`, `#collection!`, or `#map!`.
+- Using the same key twice will raise an error by default.
+- To override the value for an existing key, use `#attribute!`, `#collection!`, or `#map!`.

 ### Simple attributes